olddoggy70/CLS_ALL/README.md

 ![Status](https://img.shields.io/badge/status-stable-success)
 ![License](https://img.shields.io/badge/license-internal-lightgrey)

-A multi-phase data processing pipeline for synchronizing, integrating, classifying, and exporting healthcare procurement data.
+A four-phase pipeline for processing contract pricing data from BC to Allscripts: database synchronization, daily integration with enrichment and validation, classification (in development), and export (in development).

 ## Table of Contents